Ramsey RESET test

 In statistics, the Ramsey Regression Equation Specification Error Test (RESET) test is a general specification test for the linear regression model.
-More specifically, it tests whether non-linear combinations of the fitted values help explain the response variable.
+More specifically, it tests whether non-linear combinations of the explanatory variables help to explain the response variable.
 The intuition behind the test is that if non-linear combinations of the explanatory variables have any power in explaining the response variable, the model is misspecified in the sense that the data generating process might be better approximated by a polynomial or another non-linear functional form.

 The test was developed by James B. Ramsey as part of his Ph.D. thesis at the University of Wisconsin–Madison in 1968, and later published in the Journal of the Royal Statistical Society in 1969.